KnownStormChaser/master-weather-model-list/models/nwp_models/regional/norway/meps.md

 ### 2020 — Estonia joins MetCoOp
 ESTEA (Estonian Environment Agency) joined as a full member.

-### 2017 — Finland joins MetCoOp; ensemble extension
+### 2017 — Finland joins MetCoOp
-FMI joined as a full member.
-The MetCoOp suite was extended from a deterministic configuration to include an ensemble prediction component, becoming MEPS.
+FMI joined as a full member from January 2017 and became an integral part of the production chain (running one EPS member) from September 2017, at which point the MEPS control member replaced FMI's own HARMONIE-AROME runs.

+### 2016-11-01 — MEPS ensemble operational (SMHI + MET Norway)
+The suite was extended from the deterministic AROME-MetCoOp configuration to a 10-member ensemble (HARMONIE-AROME cy40h1.1; SLAF-based initial and boundary perturbations), and the primary suite became the MetCoOp Ensemble Prediction System (MEPS).
+Ran in e-suite from June 2016, operational 1 November 2016.

-### 2014 — Operational start
+### 2014-03-18 — Operational start
-The deterministic MetCoOp AROME configuration entered operations (Müller et al. 2017).
+The deterministic AROME-MetCoOp configuration entered operations (Müller et al. 2017b).
+Experimental runs had been conducted since December 2013; the predecessor AROME-Norway had appeared on yr.no from 1 October 2013.

 ---